adamcatley/adamcatley.github.io/docs/AirTag.md

 5|0x19|Apple payload length (31 - 6 = 25 = 0x19)
 6|0x10|FindMy device type to indicate an AirTag?
 (0x00 seen from other Apple devices) 7-29|Varies|EC P-224 public key used by FindMy network.
-Changes daily 30|0-3|Status flags and/or ECC public key [odd/even bit](https://cryptobook.nakov.com/asymmetric-key-ciphers/elliptic-curve-cryptography-ecc#public-key-compression-in-the-elliptic-key-cryptosystems)?
-31|Varies|Crypto counter value?
+Changes daily 30|0-3|Upper 2 bits of first byte of ECC public key 31|Varies|Crypto counter value?
 Changes every 15 minutes to a random value

 According to Apple's [documentation](https://support.apple.com/en-gb/guide/security/sece994d0126/1/web/1#:~:text=P-224%20public%20key%20Pi%20obtained%20from%20the%20Bluetooth%20payload), the BLE advertising data contains a NIST EC P-224 public key.
 This key would be at least 28+1 bytes long but only 23+1 bytes in the advertising data ever change.
 The other 5 bytes are cleverly used as the device's Bluetooth address.
 This is how Apple fits a public key in a single BLE packet.
 As demonstrated [here](https://github.com/seemoo-lab/openhaystack/blob/ffc5170ea4b4ceb1ad84e4f89324d6e666ffc7c3/Firmware/ESP32/main/openhaystack_main.c#L107).